BramPostma/CodeAdvent/README.md

 ### Running the Solutions

 Each year's solutions are contained in a separate directory named after the year (e.g. `2015`, `2016`, etc.).
-Within each year's directory, the solutions for each day are contained in a separate Python file named after the day (e.g. `day01.py`, `day02.py`, etc.).
+Within each year's directory, the solutions for each day are contained in a separate directories which contain a Python file named after the day (e.g. `advent1.py`, `advent2.py`, etc.).

 To run a solution, simply execute the corresponding Python file from the command line: